tylert/packer-build/README.rst

 * REQUIRED:  Packer_ (Packer_download_)

-  - 0.11.0 on Debian Jessie 8.x (with VirtualBox and QEMU)
+  - 0.12.0 on Debian Stretch 9.x (with VirtualBox and QEMU)
   - not currently being tested on macOS

 .. _Packer: https://packer.io